Jobs tributes light up iPhones, Twitter worldwide

 CHICAGO (AP) — There was no makeshift memorial or candlelight vigil for Steve Jobs at the Apple Store in downtown Chicago.
 The news of his death, and then the tributes and condolences, were in news alerts, tweets and messages pulsing through the gadgets inside.

-Peter O'Reilly knew something was wrong as shoppers perused iPhones, iPads and laptop computers Wednesday evening, and an employee with a somber look started to cry.
+Peter O'Reilly knew something was wrong as shoppers perused iPhones, iPads and laptop computers Wednesday evening and an employee with a somber look start to cry.
 She told him the news.

 "I can't imagine a world without Apple products," said O'Reilly, a 33-year-old electrician visiting from Ireland.

 Marks of respect soon flowed from around the world. "iSad" was a trending topic on Twitter.
 Mac Users Group Mexico released a statement that concluded, "Let's breathe deeply and say VIVA STEVE JOBS!"